9 February 2017

 4. Snapper in Red Curry – Nopparat Thara, Thailand

-Right up there with my top three favourite dishes from Asia, this luscious fish curry had everything.
-Yes, it was seriously hot, but the lemon grass, kaffir limes, galangal and coconut were there in their full, fragrant glory too.
+Right up there with my top three favourite plates of Asian food, this luscious fish curry had everything.
+Yes, it was seriously hot, but the lemongrass, kaffir limes, galangal and coconut were there in their full, fragrant glory too.
 So good, in fact, that I ordered a second plateful.
 No, seriously.
 The Kru Thara restaurant is well-known in the area as one of the best seafood restaurants in Thailand.
 So if you’re in the Krabi/Ao Nang area we’d recommend you seek it out.

 5. Green Mango Salad – Koh Lipe, Thailand